aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

-2. (Optional) Test the connectivity to Oracle RDS from your laptop using SQL Client.
+2. **Optional Step** Test the connectivity to Oracle RDS from your laptop using SQL Client.
 You may want to explore the source Oracle schema by running some sample queries using SQL Client of your choice.
 Alternatively, you can also explore the source relational schema [data model](./assets/taxi-data-model.png) and [sample output](./assets/oracle-taxi-schema.txt). e.g. sample query output from source (Oracle) schema are given below for your reference.

 ```sql
 SELECT owner,OBJECT_TYPE, Count(*) FROM DBA_OBJECTS WHERE OWNER IN ('TAXI') GROUP BY object_type;